molnett/valv/README.md

 # Valv - a Cloud Native Key Management System

 Valv is an open-source Key Management System (KMS) built for modern cloud environments.
-It is heavily inspired by Google Cloud KMS and their internal Keystore, offering compatibility with the Cloud KMS protobuf.
+It is heavily inspired by Google Cloud KMS and their internal Keystore, offering compatibility layer for the Cloud KMS protobuf.

 **⚠️ IMPORTANT: Valv is currently in technical alpha stage.
 It is not suitable for production use.
 APIs and functionality may change at any time without notice.
 Use at your own risk.**